Skip to main content

 • 6.1 Don the following minimum PPE before working with formaldehyde:

-• Safety glasses with side shields or chemical splash goggles
+• Safety glasses with side shields or chemical splash goggles.

-• Protective outer garments (lab coat, coveralls), or disposable fluid resistant solid front gown
+• Protective outer garments (lab coat, coveralls), or disposable fluid-resistant solid front gown.

 7. Response to Accidental Exposures

-• Wash exposed area in emergency eye wash or safety shower for at least 15 minutes and call 911 or (607) 255-1111.
+• Wash exposed area in emergency eye wash or safety shower for at least 15 minutes.
+Call 911 or 607-255-1111.

-• Seek fresh air if respiratory exposure.
+• Seek fresh air if respiratory exposure occurs.

-• Notify supervisor and seek medical evaluation at Cornell Health, Occupational Medicine (607-255-6960 (off hours 607-255-5155)) as soon as possible.
-If after hours seek evaluation at Cayuga Medical Center.
+• Notify supervisor and seek medical evaluation at Cornell Health, Occupational Medicine (607-255-6960, off-hours 607-255-5155).
+If after hours, seek evaluation at Cayuga Medical Center.

 8. Emergency Phone Numbers